Inside the Tent City That Fought the Government and Won

 "There are wild turkeys here," she says, visibly holding back laughter.
 She then lets out a startling gobble-yodel, turning her head with a smile as voices from other tents answer with bizarre birdcalls of their own.

-Needless to say, McBee has made friends living on the lawn of Victoria's courthouse.
+Needless to say, McBee has made friends living on the lawn of Victoria, Canada's courthouse.
 Over the half hour I spend in her makeshift home, a handful of visitors stop by to ask for a band-aid or to bum a smoke.
-She says the constant buzz of activity can be challenging at times, but for the most part it helps her feel supported—a feeling she doesn't get from an emergency homeless shelter.
+She says the constant buzz of activity can be challenging at times, but for the most part, it helps her feel supported—a feeling she doesn't get from an emergency homeless shelter.

-"Being alone and just being fucked with daily didn't feel good," McBee tells VICE, recounting conflicts with cops and shelter managers, and bylaws against park camping past 7 AM.
+"Being alone and just being fucked with daily didn't feel good," McBee tells VICE, recounting conflicts with cops and shelter managers, and of bylaws against park camping past 7 AM.
 She speaks rapidly, sometimes losing a train of thought, then picking it back up again.
-"The physical stress of having to carry your stuff around, set up and tear down every single day, it consumes so much of your energy and time...
-We grouped together and things became easier."
+"The physical stress of having to carry your stuff around, set up, and tear down every single day, it consumes so much of your energy and time...
+We grouped together, and things became easier."

 In a surprise decision last month, a BC Supreme Court judge agreed with the campers—at least temporarily.
 When the province sought an injunction to dismantle the camp, Justice Christopher Hinkson wrote the defendants "simply have nowhere to move to."
 It's significant, since the province had already put extra money into new temporary shelters.
 Hinkson found many of the campers have needs that aren't being met in the shelter system, or have been banned from shelters altogether.
 All this means the tents get to stay until at least September 7, when the injunction case will get another day in court.